bmancini55/app-template/README.md

 npm install -g bower
 ```

-Install the client dependencies.
-This project is configured via the `.bowerrc` file to install client depenendencies
+Install the client dependencies:
-to the `client/vendors` path.
 ```
 bower install
 ```
+Note: this project is configured via the `.bowerrc` file to install client depenendencies
+to the `client/vendors` path.

 Install `grunt` task runner to the global location
  ```